Hacker0x01/h1ql/README.md

    }
 </H1QL>
 ```

+In the example posted above, the author has to build display logic of the data themselves.
+As H1QL query and responses are typed; some form of factory could be added to render results based on the H1QL response.

 # Inner workings of H1QL
 H1QL is a subset of SQL; it only supports operations that can be executed safely.
 For example, only non-mutative operations are supported and it doesn't allow execution of operations that require direct file access.